HamedHaddadi/readet/README.md

 ```

 ⚠️ this documentation explains how to use the functionalities using a minimal set of inputs and using default arguments.
-But you can control parameters if you want.
-I will add the details in the documentation soon.
+But you can control other parameters of each class or function.
+I will add more details in the documentation soon. </br>

 readet is a package developed using _LangChain_ for perusing scientific and technical literature.
 But all tools are applicable to any context. </br>
-Eventhough several functionalities are included in this package, such as multi-agent systems, these modules are used more frequently: </br>
+Eventhough several functionalities are included in this package, such as multi-agent systems, the following modules are used more frequently: </br>
 ➡️ summarizers that are used to summarize a text, mostly pdf files. </br>
 ➡️ RAGs or Retrieval Augmented Generation tools which can be used to ask questions about a document. </br>
 ➡️ prebuilt agents that are used to download papers and patents in bulk. </br>